There's one name Dr. Kameelah Phillips, an OB-GYN at Calla Women's Health in New York City, would prefer not to use in her operating room: Sims.

 A few years ago, multiple online petitions began circulating to rename medical devices named after Sims.
 Since then, thousands of people have signed them.

 Phillips has been calling the device "Lucy" for over a decade, but occasionally she needs to tell a new surgical tech what "Lucy" refers to, and a history lesson usually follows.

 "It’s an opportunity for education and enlightenment," she said.
 "Most of us throughout the day don’t think about these names, the things (Sims) has done, what he represents."

 Lucy is one of three women who Sims experimented on whose names we know.
-The others are Anarcha and Betsey, but there are at least a dozen more, Bettina Judd, Ph.D., assistant professor at University of Washington, who wrote a book on the history of medical experimentation on Black women, told TODAY.
+The others are Anarcha and Betsey, but there are at least a dozen more, Bettina Judd, Ph.D., associate professor at University of Washington, who wrote a book on the history of medical experimentation on Black women, told TODAY.

 In addition to creating an early version of the speculum, Sims is credited with the current procedure to repair vesicovaginal fistulas, a postpartum condition where urine leaks through the vagina.
 To gather this knowledge, he'd operate upwards of 20 times on a single patient, who'd be on all fours, Judd said.

 Some of Sims' supporters say the women were in extreme pain and wanted the procedures.
 But Judd disagreed with this justification, explaining that the enslaved women didn't have the option to say no.

 Others insist Sims was a product of his time, to which Judd answered, "Whose time are we imagining when we say that?
 We’re imagining that time depends on racist, white men.
 We’re imagining that slaves didn’t think it was wrong they were enslaved.
 Even among his peers, there were plenty of dissenters."